 If there was a subject that leaves 90% of homeschooling parents feeling stressed, mathematics would likely be the one.
 While there are plenty of people who excel at math (much to the awe of individuals who struggle with it), math for homeschoolers is an intimidating topic for many parents.
 You may be wondering, if you’re not strong at math, how could you possibly teach your child?

 Thankfully, you don’t have to be great at math to successfully teach your child.
-What you need, is a solid homeschool math program to guide you and your student through the lessons.
-This doesn’t mean you need an online math program, but that can certainly be a helpful tool as well!
-Truth be told, there are innumerable math resources available to homeschoolers for the specific purpose of helping parents who aren’t assured of their own skills.
+What you need, is a solid homeschool math curriculum to guide you and your student through the lessons.
+This doesn’t mean you need an online math program, but that can certainly be a helpful tool as well, especially if it’s considered among the best online math programs.

-Still, we understand the nerves associated with approaching a personally difficult subject.
-If you are a new homeschooler, we’d recommend you start by having your child take a homeschool math placement test.
-This test will simply show which level of math is suitable for your homeschooler, but also, give you a good idea of your child’s strengths and weaknesses.
-This knowledge can help you move forward with selecting an ideal curriculum.
+Still, we understand the anxiety associated with a personally challenging course.
+If you are a new homeschooler, we’d recommend you start with a homeschool math placement test.
+Placement tests show the student’s ideal level while also offering a good overview of their strengths and weaknesses.
+This knowledge can help you find a successful curriculum!